Let our passion help guide your future!

 NC REACH is a collaboration of four (4) for/nonprofit organizations, LEAs, and support services that have supported this community independently for more than ten years.
 The consortium has more than 15 years of experience in school administration, teaching, educational programs, drop-out prevention, parent/staff leadership development, financial literacy, and working with fragile families on the local, state, and national level.
 Our collaboration of networks includes:

-- VRP Institute, Inc. – Anthony Howard
+1) VRP Institute, Inc. – Anthony Howard

-- Mills Foundation – Linsey and Michelle Mills
+3) Mills Foundation – Linsey and Michelle Mills

-- Avant-Garde Educators – Shanniska Howard
+4) Avant-Garde Leaders – Shanniska Howard

-NC REACH mission is to develop 21st century leaders, provide in-school support and academic/financial enrichment programming, train teachers, and activate parent/community involvement.
+NC REACH’s mission is to develop 21st-century leaders, provide in-school support and academic/financial enrichment programming, train teachers, and activate parent/community involvement.

 It is our belief/vision that through collective work, responsibility, and combining talents; we can help build stronger communities and schools while also identifying/implementing sustainable solutions.
 Ultimately, stronger communities perpetuate a stronger nation.
 We align with these goals through our mission to develop 21st century leaders, provide academic/financial enrichment programming, train teachers, graduate students, and engage parents by building capacity in three staple areas of Engagement, Empowerment, and Advancement.